Bug report #8978

 [bugfix] backport from 3.0 Fix unit of sizes when reading a SLD file (fixes #8978)

-#5 Updated by Pierre-Yves Abalain almost 5 years ago
+#5 Updated by Pierre-Yves Abalain about 5 years ago

 I support your request, because I'm facing this problem when developping a program to export styles from ArcGIS to QGis, passing by a SLD file.